DennisM83/pokedex/README.md

-# Getting Started with Create React App
+# REACT: POKEDEX CARDS

+This project is a part of the React Bootcamp by Colt Steele.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).